nickmasster/codernitydb3/docs/server.rst

 HTTP
 -----

 Currently there is **HTTP** server released.
-Visit |codernitydb3-HTTP-link| for more information and documentation.
+Visit |CodernityDBHTTP-link| for more information and documentation.

-There exists also codernitydb3PyClient which is an HTTP server codernitydb3 client that behaves in the same way as *embedded* database. **You will need to add just 2 lines in your code to make use of it!** Visit |codernitydb3-PyClient-link| for more information and documentation.
+There exists also codernitydb3PyClient which is an HTTP server codernitydb3 client that behaves in the same way as *embedded* database. **You will need to add just 2 lines in your code to make use of it!** Visit |CodernityDBPyClient-link| for more information and documentation.

 .. note::